lhansford/manager-readme/README.md

 **Feedback & praise.** This is not an area I'm great with, as I tend to mentally note things and then forget to follow up on them.
 I'm actively trying to work on this though, so I will try my best to give you praise for you work, and actionable feedback when necessary.
 I'll need your help though - if you feel you need feedback on or praise for something please nudge me and I'll give it!

-**1 on 1s.** We will have a 1 on 1 every week.
+**1 on 1s.** We will have a 1 on 1 on a recurring basis - my current preference is towards one hour every two weeks as this allows for deeper discussions, but the frequency is completely negotiable.
 The key thing to remember about this is that it's your time!
 I will have a default template to follow, but that's only meant as a placeholder.
 If you want to spend the whole 1 on 1 discussing one topic then we can.
 If you want to go longer, finish early, move it to another day that's also up to you.
 You own your 1 on 1!

 **Career development.** One of my goals as your manager is to help you progress in your career.
 This includes identifying long-term goals and breaking that down into short-term goals that server both you and the company.
 I'll also try my best in helping you to identify where you want to go in the long-term, though I'll need a lot of help from you on that front!